 Be clear about what matters to you

 To be able to make conscious choices about your work-life balance you need to be clear about what your values are, what matters to you most.
 Our values are principles that guide our life in a broad sense.
 Your values are about who you want to be and how you want to relate to the world around you.
-To spend some time discovering more about your own values take a look at our blog here.
+To spend some time discovering more about your own values, take a look at our blog on Identifying Your Values.

 Small choices, big consequences

 Your work-life balance is the sum of the many small choices you make along the way.
 Seemingly insignificant decisions about when to leave work or when to take a break lead us further and further away from the life we really want to be living.
 For example, when you get home from work and you notice yourself reaching to check your work phone in that moment (or millisecond) you have the option of choosing a different path.
 Doing something that matters.
 Something that tips the see-saw away from work towards a life you want to live.
 Keep your eye out for these “forks-in-the road”.

 This sentiment was eloquently captured by Psychiatrist and Holocaust survivor Viktor Frankl who said, “In between stimulus and response there is a space, in that space lies our power to choose our response, in our response lies our growth and freedom.”

 Before you begin your work-day, decide what time you will go home.
 Some people find it helpful to set a timeframe (between 5-5:30pm) and other people work better with a cut-off (I’ll be out the door by 5pm at the latest).
 Try to anticipate any barriers that might prevent you from leaving work on time and brainstorm a way around them.
 For example, if you know your boss tends to dish out work in the afternoon go to them in the morning to get an idea of what they are expecting you to do.
 It can also be helpful to set an alarm or pop your home-time on a post-it-note in a prominent place.